martinthomson/escape-report/draft-thomson-escape-report.md

 linked from search results when "clicked".

 To enable this, when a linking (or referring) web page includes links to pages on another site, it also provides the browser with a packaged copy of the target content, signed by the origin of the target content.
-In effect, the referring page acts as a cache for the target page's content.
+In effect, the referring page provides a cache for the target page's content.
 If navigation to one of those links occurs, having the Web Package enables the browser to display that content as though it were acquired from the server for the target page – even though it came from a different server.
 In many cases, this results in significantly lower perceived delay in displaying the target page.

 A vital characteristic of this technique is that the browser does not contact the target site before navigation.
 The browser does not make any requests to